Smoked Loin of Pork with Citrus, Rum and Raisin Sauce

-This recipe first appeared in The Delia Collection: Pork.
+This recipe is from The Delia Collection: Pork.
+Serves 6

 Begin by making the sauce.
 All you do is remove the outer zest from the orange using a potato peeler so that you don't get any of the pith.
 Then pile the little strips on top of one another and, using a very sharp knife, cut them into really thin needle-sized strips.
 If you've got the orange peel piled up, and your knife is sharp, this is a lot easier than it sounds.